 Below are researchers funded by the Kenneth Rainin Foundation who are working in immunity and inflammation.

-Professor, Yale University, Former Grantee
+Associate Professor, Boston Children’s Hospital, Former Grantee

 Faculty, Weizmann Institute of Science, Former Grantee